Disinfecting drinking water: How do you correctly dose products containing chlorine dioxide?

 Why are chlorine dioxide solutions overdosed in practice?

-Shock cleaning of tanks
+Shock cleaning of containers

 Liter ml